iNeso1984/Descriptive_Stats_Edu_Dataset/README.md

 4. Execute the code cells step by step to replicate the analysis or modify it for your specific dataset.
 5. import dataset

-Aknowledgemen: Data provided by Google Learning under fair us copyright.
+Aknowledgemen: Data provided by Google Learning under fair use.

 ## Requirements